 Bass guitars are used in rhythm sections in a wide variety of musical styles but they can also be used as lead instruments.

-Here, we see bass great Victor Wooten play a bass solo which incorporates harmonics, slapping, and other techniques.
+Here, we see bass great Victor Wooten play a bass solo that incorporates harmonics, slapping, and other techniques.

-This was done in order to make the instrument louder, that is, more resonant, so they could be heard over other instruments.
+This was done in order to make the instrument louder, that is, more resonant, so it could be heard over other instruments.